publicscience/argos.cloud/README.md

 ### Commissioning
 At a high level, the commissioning process works like so:

-1. Baking an image
+#### Baking an image
-First an image is baked, if one by the specified name ({app}-image) doesn't already exist.
+First an image is baked, if one by the specified name (`<app>-image`) doesn't already exist.
 The image is environment and configuration agnostic; it doesn't store any sensitive information, it can be reused across environments, and you don't need to worry about it if configuration options change.
 This is probably the longest running step.

 *In greater detail:*

 An image instance is created, which is used to generate a base template for the application and worker instances.
 For this image, all necessary application packages are installed, but no configuration files are copied over.
 The